jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/vulns-triage-synopsys/index.md

 </div>

-If you want to know more about it, we invite you to [contact us](../../contact-us/).
+If you want to know more about it, and how we check vulnerabilities in your software's open-source dependencies while you develop, helping you implement DevSecOps, we invite you to [contact us](../../contact-us/).